jeffreycwitt/pl339/docs/26-regulated-free-speech.md

 After all, if someone is wealthy enough to buy a megaphone that would allow them to shout over others, this is a form of private regulation through market and code.

 Government regulation that attempts to use code, market, norms, or law to give everyone, rich or poor, an equal opportunity to speak should strictly speaking **not** be seen as a **constraint** -- though it can often feel like one (e.g. "You are NOT allowed to use your megaphone").
-On the contrary, such a government imposition is meant to be a protection of the maximal amount of freedom that all individuals can be possess in social context.
+On the contrary, such a government imposition is meant to be a protection of the maximal amount of freedom that all individuals can possess in social context.

 # Sunstein: Advice for cautious regulators